 STEINBERG, Judge: The appellant, Timothy J. Jordan, through counsel, seeks review of a November 1999 decision of the Board of Veterans' Appeals (Board or BVA) that determined that there was no clear and unmistakable error (CUE) in an April 1983 Board decision that had denied his claim for Department of Veterans Affairs (VA) service connection for a right-knee disorder.
 Record (R.) at 2, 9.
-The appellant filed a brief, the Secretary filed a motion for summary affirmance, and the appellant filed a brief in reply.
-Subsequent to oral argument, the appellant and the Secretary each filed a supplemental brief in accordance with a Court order and the Secretary filed a letter of supplemental authority.
+The appellant filed a brief, the Secretary filed a motion for summary affirmance, and the appellant filed a reply brief.
+Subsequent to oral argument, the appellant and the Secretary each filed a supplemental brief in accordance with a Court order, and the Secretary filed a letter of supplemental authority.
+On September 26, 2002, the Court issued a decision affirming the Board decision.
+On October 17, 2002, the parties filed a joint motion for reconsideration based on newly discovered legislative and regulatory history, and on November 1, 2002, the Court granted that motion and withdrew its September 2002 opinion.
+The Court directed the parties to provide jointly full copies of all pertinent materials as to congressional intent on a particular statutory provision and also to address the remedy each had recommended.
+The parties responded separately on November 18, 2002, each recommending remand.
 The Court has jurisdiction pursuant to 38 U.S.C. §§ 7252(a) and 7266(a).
 For the reasons set forth below, the Court will affirm the Board decision on appeal.